-At Birch Hill we believe all children should make good progress and achieve high attainment across all subject areas.
+At Birch Hill Primary and Nursery School we believe all children should make good progress and achieve high attainment across all subject areas.
+We aim to effectively and efficiently use resources to have the maximum impact on the outcomes of Pupil Premium (PP) pupils.